ni/ams-cycler-plugin-template/src/patools-integration/README.md

 1. Build the NIPB solution.
 1. Commit your changes.

-Your output package is now available for import into BTS and into other user's PAtools Databases.
+Your output package is now available for import into BLS and into other user's PAtools Databases.
 Releasing on github's releases page is common.

 ## Installing

+### NI Packages for PAtools

-NI Packages for these devices will install XML files into the `%PUBLIC%\Documents\National Instruments\BTS Plugins\PATools Integration Plugins` directory and can then be imported into other databases.
+NI Packages for these devices will install XML files into the `%PUBLIC%\Documents\National Instruments\BLS Plugins\PATools Integration Plugins` directory and can then be imported into other databases.